dennismwaniki67/akannames/README.md

 # Akan-Names

-A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender.
+Outputs their Akan Name.
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.